Bridges to Business

 - Ensure that people with disabilities receive promotion and advancement at a rate comparable to their co-workers without disabilities

-NOD regularly disseminates our findings to employers, researchers, human resource and diversity managers, recruiters, service providers, associations, research and technical assistance centers, and the community, in the form of updates on our progress with our corporate partners, presentations at conferences, highlighting the business leaders who are involved in our project, and white paper submissions to various publications, such as the Journal of Vocational Rehabilitation and the Society for Human Resource Management.
+NOD regularly disseminates our findings to employers, human resource and diversity managers, service providers, researchers and the community in the form of updates on our progress with our corporate partners and business leaders, presentations at conferences, training webinars and white paper publications.
+A selection of our Bridges to Business publications and topics on leading employment practices include: